iotaledger/susee-streams-poc/management-console/README.md

             As you need to provide also a streams inx-collector service instance, set this value to the domain name or static ip address of the host system that runs the inx-collector and the Hornet node.
-            See folder 'inx-collector' for more details.
+            See folder 'susee-node' for more details.

             The Hornet node and inx-collector API will be accessed using their standard ports (14265 and 9030) automatically.

-            The default settings will connect to the private tangle that can be run for development purposes (see folder 'inx-collector' for more details).
+            The default settings will connect to the private tangle that can be run for development purposes (see folder 'susee-node' for more details).

             Examples:
                 --node="195.90.200.153"